-Margaret Meps Schulte, the author of Strangers Have the Best Candy and The Joyful Bear, is a lively, humorous speaker who presents at venues all over the United States.
-Her original cartoons and audience participation are completely out-of-the-box and have made a lasting impact on audiences from Seattle, Washington to Key West, Florida.
+Margaret Meps Schulte, the author of Strangers Have the Best Candy and The Joyful Bear, is a lively, humorous speaker who speaks at venues all over the United States.
+Her original giant cartoons and audience participation have left audiences laughing, crying, and talking to each other from literally one corner of the country to the other — Bellingham, Washington to Key West, Florida.

 Program ideas include:

 The unique and colorful presentation that everyone loves!
 Using an interactive, humor-filled format, Margaret Meps Schulte shares lessons about how to talk to strangers and make lifelong friends through chance encounters.
 She invites the audience to set aside judgment and look for connection and serendipity in their own lives.
 Watch a sample on YouTube.

 - Ten Things I Learned from my Teddy Bear.
 Meps takes the stage with Frank Lloyd Bear in this heartwarming presentation on the key lessons of teddy bear philosophy.
 Illustrated with giant teddy bear cartoons, it’s especially good for audiences seeking strength and peace in the face of adversity.

 Young adult audiences will sit up and take note at this super-lively presentation.
 For years, they’ve been told never to talk to strangers.
 But that rule doesn’t apply to adults.
 Margaret Meps Schulte provides encouragement and tips for college-age and 20-somethings as they begin to interact with strangers as adults.

 - Stranger-Stories to Delight and Entertain